iPsoGXU/SCUC/README.md

    * For Linux:

    A Makefile_Linux is in src folder.
 Users can modify it in terms of the files which will be built.

+## CHANGELOG
+  ### Add a   heuristic method shift-and-propagate  for UC problem.
+It is fast and robust.
+Some details can be found in SCIP solver.
+  ### Add a customized RINS heuristic method  for UC problem.
+  ### Add a more stable and efficient main function to call CBC  in SRC folder.
+It is extracted from the CBC call interface which is written by GAMS engineer.
+  ### Change to call CBC 2.9.4 .
+We found the some cut generators in CBC will degrade the performance of solving UC problem from the CBC version 2.9.5.